20 Movies to Tug at Dad’s Heartstrings on Father’s Day

 Liam Neeson became a screen action idol in this story about the kind of dad that the bad guys should never mess with!
 When human traffickers kidnap his teenage daughter and her friend, Neeson embarks on a rescue mission for the ages.
 (Just like your dad would!)
 Look for Neeson’s famous phone call to the villains where he talks about his “particular set of skills!”
 It’s the perfect film to watch with your own hero father.

-Nobody puts baby in the corner!
+Nobody puts baby in a corner!
 Except maybe Jerry Orbach.
 He plays the ultimate doting dad in this ’80s classic about love and romance.
 Jennifer Grey woos Patrick Swayze, but her father is always in the background giving her advice and lectures and then saving the day right when her friends need it.
 And by the end, even this amazing dad has to finally let his daughter grow up.
 It’s not easy, but Orbach’s awesome performance lessens the blow.
-Make this year one to remember with our list of Father’s Day gifts every dad will seriously want.